 Elena Elliseeva / Shutterstock.com

 It’s grim but true that none of us knows which day will be our last.
 For that reason, don’t leave your kids with a mess to unravel.

 Following are a few ways to organize your finances.
 There’s no need for perfection.
 Just do your best, a little at a time, but start now:

 - Put tax records and financial documents in one place.

 - Shred records you’re not keeping.
 Read “13 Smart Ways to Spring Clean Your Finances” to see what to keep.

 - Make a list — and update it often — of your online accounts and passwords.
 Keep it somewhere secure.
 See “How to Manage Your Data After Death” for more tips.

 ESB Professional / Shutterstock.com

 To stick around as long as you can and help your young ones as much as possible, take care of your health.
-That advice sounds generic and faraway until you hit your 60s and 70s.
+That advice sounds generic and distant until you hit your 60s and 70s.
 Then, the effects of a healthy lifestyle become vividly apparent as the debilitating “lifestyle diseases” come home to roost.
-Among them: atherosclerosis, stroke, heart disease, colon cancer, obesity, type 2 diabetes and disabilities from the effects of smoking, inactivity, and alcohol and drug abuse.
+Among them: stroke, heart disease, colon cancer, obesity, type 2 diabetes and disabilities from the effects of smoking, inactivity, and alcohol and drug abuse.